partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 TBC: Gaaaaahh-hahahahaha!
 You've been so busy growing up, doing homework, games, going to school, blah blah blah, what free time do you have to sit around thinking about stuff from your past!?

-TBC: Your Judy doll, his royal highness Earb, that scrap heap Gunbot, Momo-01, you forgot half of them, for crying out loud!
+TBC: Your Judy doll, his royal highness Muku, that scrap heap Gunbot, Momo-01, you forgot half of them, for crying out loud!

 Momo: But... but...